nicolaka/ucp-sd-ra/README.md

 Now that Interlock+LB are up and configured to listen on Swarm events.
 You can start deploying your applications on the UCP cluster.
 Interlock expects specific container metadata via labels.
 A complete list of all Interlock options can be found [here](https://github.com/ehazlett/interlock/blob/ng/docs/interlock_data.md).

 In our sample app, we want to expose two services externally.
 These services are `voting-app` and `results-app`.
 For interlock to register these services as backends for the load balancer, we need to provide additional container labels.
 In our case, we want `voting-app` to be registered as `vote.myenterprise.com` and `results-app` as `results.myenterprise.com`.
-The DNS records need to be mapped to the IP addrress of (**lb**).
+The DNS records need to be mapped to the IP address of (**lb**).
 You may also map a wildcard DNS record to the **lb**.
 To configure and deploy the app, follow the below steps:

 1. From your local machine, download a UCP client bundle.
 Instructions can be found [here](https://docs.docker.com/ucp/deploy-application/#step-2-get-the-client-bundle-and-configure-a-shell).